PaulKlinger/ndice/README.md

 (everything including shipping to Austria)

 That's < $0.9 / unit for everything except the microcontroller when building 10 units, and < $1.55 / unit total.
 (And you have a lot of components left over after building 10, like 80 switches, 40 LEDs, 90 capacitors,...)

+If the links above don't work, or you want to buy from more reputable suppliers, check the [octopart bom](pcb/octopart_bom.md).